trifectatechfoundation/trifectatech-website/content/projects/bzip2-rs.md

 Bzip2 is a file compression program that is widely deployed and supported e.g. as part of zip.

-Using a `c2rust` translation of the original bzip2 C code as the starting point, we created a mature pure Rust implemenation that is now available as a drop-in replacement, and in the [bzip2 crate](https://crates.io/crates/bzip2).
+`bzip2-rs` is available as a [drop-in compatible C library](https://github.com/trifectatechfoundation/libbzip2-rs) and via the [bzip2 crate](https://crates.io/crates/bzip2).
+The implementation was created using [`c2rust`](https://c2rust.com/), and it is now faster than the C original.

 bzip2-rs is part of our [Data compression initiative](/initiatives/data-compression/).

 ### About